queso-fuego/UEFI-GPT-image-creator/README.md

                        size is 1 MiB
 -es --esp-size         Set the size of the EFI System Partition in MiB -h  --help             Print this help text
 -i  --image-name       Set the image name.
-Default name is 'test.img' -l  --lba-size         Set the lba (sector) size in bytes; This is
+Default name is 'test.hdd' -l  --lba-size         Set the lba (sector) size in bytes; This is
                        experimental, as tools are lacking for proper testing.
                        Valid sizes: 512/1024/2048/4096